-2. Clean boots before putting them into storage.
+2. Clean boots before storing them

-There are two types of boot storage: long term and short term.
-In the short term, it’s alright if you take your dirty boots off and place them in their spot until you wear them again in a day or two.
+There are two types of boot storage: long-term and short-term.
+In the short-term, it’s alright if you take your dirty boots off and place them in their spot until you wear them again in a day or two.

-3. Hang boots using boot or pant hangers.
+3. Hang boots using boot or pant hangers

 Below are a few inexpensive methods to consider:

 - Pant Hangers: Pant hangers are the sister to boot hangers.
-They mostly can perform the same function with just a little bit of improvising and are an ideal option when in a time or money crunch.
+They can perform the same function with just a bit of improvising and are an ideal option when in a time or money crunch.
 Just take the adjustable clip pant hangers and clip the top of each boot onto the hanger at opposite ends.

 Boot Storage Tip: Add a washcloth in between the boot and boot hanger clip to prevent indent marks from forming on the shoes.

-4. Use an over the door shoe hanger for kid boots.
+4. Use an over-the-door shoe hanger for kid boots

-5. Stuff tall boots to maintain their shape.
+5. Stuff tall boots to maintain their shape

-6. Store short boots inside a bin for everyday storage.
+6. Store short boots inside a bin for everyday storage